 Use Case

 Can create a configuration parameter for each target Mulesoft environment and deploy the same artifact across multiple environments (e.g., dev, qa, production), without modifying the keys of the property parameters.
-Standardize on configuration parameter naming convention.
+Standardize on the configuration parameter naming convention.

 Global Properites

-Mule 4 has ability to define global properties.
-As a developer, you can use the <global-property> element to set a placeholder value from within your Mule configuration, such as from within another Mule configuration file.
+Mule 4 has the ability to define global properties.
+A developer can use the <global-property> element to set a placeholder value from within the Mule configuration, such as from within another Mule configuration file.
 Example of a definition of a global property is shown below:

 The properties are managed in mule-app.properties file in Mule 3 and Mule 4, but with the new 4.x release Mulesoft has also provide an ability to manage global properties inside a YAML file.
 The format of a YAML file allows to structure all properties in a nested tree.
 For example, instead of the above “smtp.host”, we can now store the same property inside a YAML file like this: